mokkabonna/omarchy-plugin-settings/README.md

-The QML implementation is split by responsibility: `Panel.qml` owns the shell window and focus flow, `SettingsController.qml` owns discovery and persistence, and `SettingsField.qml` renders schema fields.
+The QML implementation is split by responsibility: `Panel.qml` owns the shell window and focus flow, `SettingsController.qml` owns discovery and persistence, and `SettingsField.qml` renders schema fields. `BarWidget.qml` contributes the bar button that toggles the panel.

 To run the GitHub Actions check workflow locally, install [nektos/act](https://nektosact.com/installation/) and ensure Docker is